SOCKS5 Proxy Settings

 I’ll also teach you how to set up a SOCKS5 proxy on mobile and desktop with easy-to-follow steps.

-The best thing is that most proxy services use similar settings and work in a similar fashion, which makes it easier to build a one-size-fits-all tutorial.
+The best part is that most proxy services use similar settings and operate in a similar way, making it easier to create a tutorial that works for everyone.

 How to Set Up a SOCKS5 Proxy the Easy Way